samcrow/canadensis/canadensis_codegen_rust/README.md

 Run `canadensis_codegen_rust print-dependencies` to show the dependency specifications.
 You should include the output in the package's `Cargo.toml` file.

+#### Formatting

+By default, the generated code does not have consistent formatting.
+To format it, add the `--rustfmt` option when running `canadensis_codegen_rust`.
+This option requires a preinstalled `rustfmt` binary in the default path.

 ### External modules

 For motivation, suppose you have this file `depends_on_prdt/canadensis/test/ContainsHealth.1.0.uavcan`: